neurodata-arxiv/CAJAL/docs/sphinx/faq.rst

 Please begin with the configuration page, which should get you up and running in no time.

-**What are the limitations of your protocol?**

-This initial version of manno is an annotation protocol that depends on ITKSnap.
-So any annotations that are possible in ITKSnap are possible in manno.
-We do not currently support metadata export, or data downloads other than 8-bit, single channel.

 **What updates are planned?**

-We develop new functionality in response to user needs.
-We are currently considering wrappers for tools such as Ilastik, Fiji, Raveler and others.
-If you have a favorite tool or datatype that is not currently supported, please let us know!
+We develop new functionality in response to user needs and strive to keep CAJAL updated with the OCP backend.
+If you have a tool or datatype that is not currently supported, please let us know!